PrestigeBR/PrestigeBR.github.io/_projects/HGUtilities.md

 ## Other nodes

 This plugin overall has 45+ nodes.
-For a full list of nodes view the [documentation](https://utils.hideout.no/).
+For a full list of nodes view the [documentation](https://utils.hideout.no/) (currently unfinished / wip).

 Some of the included nodes: